PontshoKgoete/portfolio/README.md

 # Pontsho Kgoete's portfolio
-This project serves the purpose of experssing who i am, what i believe, and hope achieve and be part of SovTech Graduate programme.
+This project serves the purpose of experssing who i am, what i believe, and hope achieve.

 ## Guide on how to bootstrap the app